geekboxzone/mmallow_docs_source.android.com/src/compatibility/cts-development.md

 ## Initializing Your Repo Client ##

 Follow the [instructions](/source/downloading.html)
-to get and build the Android source code but specify `-b froyo` when issuing the `repo init` command.
+to get and build the Android source code but specify `-b gingerbread` when issuing the `repo init` command.
 This assures that your CTS changes will be included in the next CTS release and beyond.